jaqb8/30days-coding-challenge/README.md

 #### 01.10.2024

+- create custom login action
+- fixed: session cookie is not being set on login

+#### 02.10.2024

 TODO:

-- session cookie is not being set on login
+- move registration from trcp to its custom action
 - add animations

-#### 02.10.2024

--

 #### 03.10.2024